daviskregers/notes/AWS/Lambda/KMS And Lambda practice.md

     return dbpassword
 ```

-We can leverage environment variables though, but it is still not perfect, because if someone accesses the lamda UI, the password is still visible.
+We can leverage [[environment variables]] though, but it is still not perfect, because if someone accesses the [[AWS Lambda]] UI, the password is still visible.

 We can leverage the encryption option with the previously created `Customer managed key` though.